isomerpages/moe-bedokgreenpri/_about-us/General Information/General Information.md

 *   The car park is meant only for cars and school buses.
 During the recess keep away from the car park and porch.
 *   Once you come to school, it is your responsibility to remain in the school until dismissal time.
 *   Eat and drink at the cafeteria only.
 Be careful when you are carrying hot soup.
 Running and playing in the cafeteria may result in you getting hurt as the hot soup may spill over you and you may be scalded.
-*   Be careful when handling a pair of scissors or a penknife during Art & Craft Lesson.
+*   Be careful when handling a pair of scissors or a penknife during Art &amp; Craft Lesson.
 Use a pair of scissors with rounded ends.

 Examination Regulations
 -----------------------